Dali City: Rail

 Dali has its own railway station with daily services to Kunming and Lijiang.
 Service to Kunming used to consist of one train during the day and two trains running overnight, with sleeper cars.
 Per July 2018 Dali is connected to Kunming with a modern high-speed train link with a frequency of one train per hour.
 As the railway network expands in Yunnan, train service will become available to Shangri-La County and Ruili in the future.

+The standard gauge line from Kunming, China to Kyaukphyu port opened in 2021, with a station at Dali.

 Tourism

 Dali is one of Yunnan's most popular tourist destinations.
 Sights include: